KesseNones/Omniprogram-Side-Projects/README.md

 #### TNG True Stardate Calculator
 Takes in an input date and time and calculates the True TNG Stardate based on the input.

+### V Programs

+#### Viking Calendar (WIP)
+The eternally WIP calendar that takes an input date and converts it to a version of the old viking calendar.
+This calendar is luni-solar and messy but kinda neat.

+#### Visual Clock
+Displays the time of the day using a series of emoji's as opposed to numbers.
+The top symbol is an AM sun or a PM moon.
+The second row has the hours ranging from 1 to 12 of varying symbols depending on the time of day.
+Be aware that the hours are an hour ahead, so midnight is 1 and noon is 1, not 12.
+This might change later.
+The third row is clock faces that represent five minute chunks of the hour.
+Below those is a row of hourglasses which represent singular minutes in the hour.
+Below that are hand symbols that represent five second chunks.
+Lastly, there's a hearts that represent a single second since a resting heart beat is similar to one a second.

+#### Visual Clock Calculator
+Takes in an input time and calculates the equivalent Visual Clock time.